czbiohub-sf/shrimPy/README.md

 mantis run-acquisition --help
 ```

-The mantis acquisition is configured using a YAML settings file.
-An example of a settings file can be found [here](mantis/acquisition/settings/example_acquisition_settings.yaml).
+The mantis acquisition is configured using a YAML file.
+An example of a configuration file can be found [here](mantis/acquisition/settings/example_acquisition_settings.yaml).

 This is an example of a command which will start an acquisition on the mantis microscope: